Actipro/WPF-Controls/Documentation/topics/bars/getting-started.md

 [NuGet packages](../nuget.md) are available for all assemblies and are the recommended way to reference Actipro product assemblies.

+@if (wpf) {
-For customers who prefer direct references to DLL files in their .NET Framework-based applications, the WPF Controls installer by default will install assemblies to the GAC, as well as into a *Program Files* folder whose path is listed in the product's Readme file.
+For customers who prefer direct references to DLL files in their .NET Framework-based applications, the WPF Controls installer will, by default, install assemblies to the GAC, as well as into a *Program Files* folder whose path is listed in the product's Readme file.
+}

 ## Read the Documentation Topics